mrdnote/Dnote.MappingValidator/README.md

 MappingValidator to the rescue.
 It will warn you, or exit your application if you want, when this situation arises.
 It will even tell you which property is missing in the mapping.

-## MappingValidator supports 2 mapping methods
+## MappingValidator supports 3 mapping methods

-MappingValidator can validate 2 types of mapping methods: Expression mapping and Procedural mapping.
+MappingValidator can validate 3 types of mapping methods: Expression mapping, Procedural mapping and Functional mapping.

 ### Expression mapping